ModelCloud/GPTQModel/README.md

 We want GPTQModel to be highly focused on GPTQ based quantization and target inference compatibility with HF Transformers, vLLM, and SGLang.

-## Major Changes vs AutoGPTQ
+## Major Changes/Advantage vs AutoGPTQ

 * `Sym=False` Support.
-AutoGPTQ main has unusable `sym=false`.
+AutoGPTQ has unusable `sym=false`.
 (Re-quant required)
-* `lm_head` module quantized inference support for further vram reduction.
+* `lm_head` module quant inference support for further vram reduction.
 * ChatGLM Model Support.
 * Better defaults resulting in faster inference.
-* Better default PPL with tweaked internal code (Result may vary depending on calibration set and gpu usage).
+* Better quality quants (improved PPL) with tweaked internal code (Result may vary depending on calibration set and gpu usage).
 * Alert users of sub-optimal calibration data.
-Almost all new-users get this part horribly wrong.
+Most new users get this part horribly wrong.
 * Removed non-working, partially working, or fully deprecated features: Peft, ROCM, AWQ Gemm inference, Triton v1 (replaced by v2), Fused Attention (Replaced by Marlin/Exllama).
-* Fixed Packing Performance regression on high core-count systems.
+* Fixed packing Performance regression on high core-count systems.
-* Thousands of lines of refactor/cleanup.
+* Many thousands of lines of refactor/cleanup.
+* Added CI workflow for validation of PRs and prevent code regressions.
+* Added perplexity unit-test to prevent against quant quality regressions.
-* Debloated 271K lines of which 250K was caused by a single dataset used only by an example.
-Move dataset to HF.
+* De-bloated 271K lines of which 250K was caused by a single dataset used only by an example.
+Moved dataset to HF.
-* Debloat the number of args presented in public .from_quantized()/.from_pretrained() api
+* De-bloat the number of args presented in public `.from_quantized()`/`.from_pretrained()` api
 * Shorter and more concise public api/internal vars.
 No need to mimic HF style for verbose class names.
-* More tests with every feature and model tested.
-Everything that does not pass tests will be removed from repo.
-We want quality over quantity.
+* Everything that did not pass unit-tests have been removed from repo.

 ## Roadmap (Target Date: July 2024):